deepixel-inc/.github/profile/README.md

 ### 👟 Foot Tracking
 - Foot landmark detection and orientation estimation
-- Supports size alignment and ground contact reasoning
+- Supports stabilization and occlusion handling
 - Designed for real-time footwear AR and biomechanics use cases

 ---